 It doesn’t take long to discover that seafood stew is a feature of all recorded history.
 It makes sense because fishermen are forever capturing all kinds of crazy things in their nets and need a way to use it.
 A stew is an obvious answer.

-Perhaps the most famous seafood stew, bouillabaisse originates from Marseille, France.
-Its history dates from ancient Greece, with Marseille being founded by Greek settlers around 600 BC.
+Perhaps the most famous seafood stew, bouillabaisse, originated in Marseille, France.
+It can be traced back to ancient Greece, with Marseille being founded by Greek settlers in roughly 600 B.C.
 It was made from the unsold fish of the day, cooked with water, herbs, and sometimes saffron.
 Over time, it evolved into a more refined dish associated with Provençal cuisine.

-In the United States, cioppino was developed by Italian immigrants in San Francisco in the late 19th century.
-It’s believed to have originated in the North Beach area, where fishermen would throw together whatever they had caught into a pot, much like the communal spirit of bouillabaisse.
-The name “cioppino” is said to come from the Ligurian dialect word “ciuppin,” which means “to chop” or “chopped,” referring to the way the fish is prepared.
+In the United States, Cioppino was developed by Italian immigrants in San Francisco in the late 19th century.
+It’s believed to have originated in the North Beach area, where fishermen would throw whatever they had caught into a pot, with a communal spirit much like that surrounding bouillabaisse.
+The name “Cioppino” is said to come from the Ligurian dialect word “ciuppin,” which means “to chop” or “chopped,” referring to the way the fish is prepared.

 From Portugal, particularly the Algarve region, cataplana is both a stew and the name of the copper cooking vessel used to prepare it.
-Seafood like clams, shrimp, and fish are layered with onions, peppers, and tomatoes, then steamed in the sealed cataplana, allowing flavors to meld.
+Seafood such as clams, shrimp, and fish are layered with onions, peppers, and tomatoes, then steamed in the sealed cataplana, allowing flavors to meld.

 Also from Portugal, Caldeirada is a thicker, stew-like dish that varies significantly from region to region but always involves layers of different fish, potatoes, onions, and sometimes tomatoes, cooked slowly.

-Then you have the Asian types including tom yum.
-This Thai soup is similar to stews and includes seafood like shrimp, fish, or mussels, with a base of lemongrass, galangal, kaffir lime leaves, chili, and fish sauce, yielding a mix of spicy, sour, and sweet.
-Sundubu Jjigae from Korea is this soft tofu stew that often includes seafood like shrimp or mussels.
+Then you have the Asian types, including tom yum.
+This Thai soup is similar to stews and includes seafood such as shrimp, fish, or mussels, with a base of lemongrass, galangal, kaffir lime leaves, chili, and fish sauce, yielding a mix of spicy, sour, and sweet flavors.
+Sundubu Jjigae from Korea is this soft tofu stew that often includes seafood such as shrimp or mussels.
 It’s known for its spicy, comforting qualities, typically using chili powder for heat.

 The concept of a stew made from whatever the sea provides has been adapted to local tastes worldwide, from the Caribbean’s fish stews to Brazilian Moqueca, which adds coconut milk and dendê oil for a unique flavor.
-That’s the key: using what is available, put it in a pot, add your favorite other stuff and you are done!
+That’s the key: Use what is available, put it in a pot, add your favorite other stuff, and you are done!

 So why don’t most make such stews at home?
 I think this strange feature of our times traces to the squeamishness of several generations, dating back to the TV dinner and continuing through the ubiquity of hamburgers and pizzas.
-We regard our food to look like something that is not some random animal swimming out there in the ocean.
+We don’t want our food to look like some random animal swimming out there in the ocean.
 Probably.
 It’s why we say pork rather than pig and beef rather than cow—we don’t like to think about the animal.

 Well, all this processed stuff is ruining our health and our aesthetic sense too.
 To heck with it all.
 Maybe you too can find a fresh fishmonger in your town and load up on the oddities from the sea, throw them in a pot, and have a blast.
 I sure did and regret not having done this many years ago.

-One more point about the expense: it’s not as much as I would have expected.
-In any case, making it at home saves you probably 70 percent from what you would pay at a restaurant.
-And even now you can get a can of tomato sauce for under a dollar, so inflation seems not to have ruined everything.
+One more point about the expense: It’s not as much as I would have expected.
+In any case, making it at home saves you probably 70 percent of what you would pay at a restaurant.
+And even now you can get a can of tomato sauce for less than a dollar, so inflation seems to not have ruined everything.